ar1111na/JIRA-like-Ticketing-System/README.md

 ---

 ## Project Overview
-**Debug Dynasty** is building a **JIRA-like Ticketing System** that facilitates efficient task and issue management for software projects.
+We have created a **JIRA-like Ticketing System** that facilitates efficient task and issue management for software projects.
 Our system enables project managers and team members to create, assign, track, and resolve tickets, while promoting collaboration through comments and attachments.
 The project focuses on delivering a user-friendly task management workflow to handle software project issues.

 ---